-Seniors' Health Insurance Information Program (SHIIP)
+State Health Insurance Assistance Program (SHIP)

-Get information about Medicare through your local SHIIP program.
+Get information about Medicare through your local SHIP program.
 The organization offers counseling and assistance to people with Medicare and their families.
-Visit the North Carolina Department of Insurance online at https://www.ncdoi.gov/consumers/ medicare-and-seniors-health-insurance-information-program-shiip or call 855-408-1212, Monday-Friday, 8 a.m.-5 p.m.
+Visit the North Carolina Department of Insurance online at NCDOI.gov/medicare-an-shiip or call 855-408-1222, Monday-Friday, 8 a.m.-5 p.m.